-You will arrive in Delhi in the early morning.
+You will arrive in Delhi in the early morning and it will mark the end of 7 days itinerary for Spiti valley through Manali starting and ending from Delhi.
 Once you are in Delhi, you have plenty of options to choose from.
 You can easily spend 2 days in Delhi and head towards Agra to see the majestic Taj Mahal.

 I had only 7 days in my hand from Delhi for visiting and I did it without any problem.
 This was an ideal timeframe for me, not unduly lengthy to hamper my core job, not short to rush a lot.
 However, you can change it to fit your plan.

-If you want to stay longer, you can opt in for staying in villages named above.
-If you are an adventure seeker, you can go out for shorter hike or longer trekking.
+If you want to stay longer, you can opt-in for staying in the villages named above.
+If you are an adventure seeker, you can go out for a shorter hike or longer trekking.
 You can indeed consider completing the entire circuit of Spiti valley starting from Manali and ending in Shimla.
 All you need to do is to take a permit from Kaza and head toward Kinnaur.
-It will present you a unique kind of landscapes.
+It will present you with a unique kind of landscapes.

 If you are short on time and want to travel Spiti valley in fewer than 7 days, you can skip visiting Chandra Taal and go straight to Kaza without staying a night in Batal.
 You can make it even shorter by cutting your visit to Mud village.

-Keep in mind that, Spiti valley is not a round the year destination.
-You cannot go there during winter as the valley gets disconnected from rest of the world due to heavy snowfall.
+Keep in mind that, Spiti valley is not around the year destination.
+You cannot go there during winter as the valley gets disconnected from the rest of the world due to heavy snowfall.
 Considering different seasons, you should aim for your trip between May to November.
 However, always look at the weather and condition of the road to Spiti valley before commencing your journey.

-Whatever you do, whenever you go, you can’t get wrong for the trip.
+Whatever you do, wherever you go, you can’t get wrong for the trip.
 The moment you set your foot in Spiti valley, you will understand it!

 Important Facts about Spiti Valley